Community Detection on Euclidean Random Graphs: Introduction

-The main contribution in establishing that $\lambda_c > 0$ in Theorem \ref{thm:main_lb_cd} is to identify an \emph{easier} problem than weak-recovery, which we call Information Flow from Infinity.
-We study this problem by developing coupling and random-cluster like arguments.
-To show an upper bound, i.e. to establish weak-recovery is solvable for sufficiently high $\lambda$, we give a new algorithm called {\ttfamily Good-Bad-Grid} abbreviated as {\ttfamily GBG} The key idea is to observe that for any two nodes that are `near-by', we can classify them correctly with exponentially (in $\lambda$) small probability of error by simply considering their neighborhoods.
+To establish weak-recovery is solvable for sufficiently high $\lambda$, we give a new algorithm called {\ttfamily Good-Bad-Grid} abbreviated as {\ttfamily GBG}.
+The key idea is to observe that for any two nodes that are `near-by', we can classify them correctly with exponentially (in $\lambda$) small probability of error by simply considering their neighborhoods.
 Compared to the SBM, this is `easier', since the geometric embedding provides common neighbors even in the sparse regime, whereas one needs to go down to neighbors of neighbors of large depth to obtain intersections in the sparse SBM, as done in \cite{abbe_sandon_ch} with the sphere comparison algorithm \footnote{Counting common neighbors is also exploited in the algorithm of \cite{gbm}}.
 However in contrast to the SBM, this is not sufficient to produce a global clustering since there will be certain pairs incorrectly classified that need to be identified and corrected.
 We establish this by embedding `consistency checks' into our algorithm to correct some of the misclassified pairs by partitioning the space $B_n$ into `good' and `bad' regions.
 Hence the name of our algorithm is {\ttfamily Good-Bad-Grid}.
 To analyze this algorithm, we then couple the partitioning of space with another percolation process to prove that our algorithm will misclassify a fraction strictly smaller than half of the nodes if $\lambda$ is sufficiently high, with an explicit estimate of the constant.
 Furthermore, in certain special instances of connection functions $f_{in}(\cdot)$ and $f_{out}(\cdot)$, our lower bound and upper bound match to give a sharp phase-transition and we can characterize the critical $\lambda$ for these cases.
 Moreover, in Section \ref{sec:unknown_conn_func} we give a way to implement our algorithm without any knowledge of the model parameters $f_{in}^{(n)}(\cdot),f_{out}^{(n)}(\cdot)$ and $\lambda$ and is purely `data-dependent'.
-Along the way, in Theorem \ref{thm:identifiability}, we also consider a problem which is known as the \emph{distinguishability} problem. which asks how well one can solve a hypothesis testing problem between our graph and an appropriate null model (a plain random connection model with connection function $(f_{in}(\cdot)+f_{out}(\cdot))/2$) without communities but having the same average degree and distribution for spatial locations.
-We show that for \emph{all} parameters, we can solve the {distinguishability} problem with success probability $1 - o_n(1)$, even if we cannot learn the partition better than a random guess.
-The key technical contribution in this regard lies in identifying suitable graph `triangle profiles' and showing that they are different in the planted partition model and the null model.
-We are able to infer the existence of the partition but do not learn anything about it in certain regimes.
-This is because we can always `see' the partition `locally' in space, but there is no way to consistently piece together the small partitions in different regions of space into one coherent partition of the graph if $\lambda$ is small.
-This phenomenon is new and starkly different from what is observed in the classical Erd\H{o}s-R\'enyi based symmetric Stochastic Block Models (SBM) with two communities where the moment one can identify the presence of a partition, one can also recover the partition better than a random guess (\cite{MNS_Prob_Theory}).
-Moreover, such phenomena where one can infer the existence of a partition but not identify it better than random are conjectured not to occur in the SBM even with many communities \cite{decelle},\cite{neeman_distinction}. \\
+We prove $\lambda_c > 0$ in Theorem \ref{thm:main_lb_cd}, where the technical analysis relies on identifying an \emph{easier} problem than weak-recovery, which we call Information Flow from Infinity.
+This reduction is similar to that done in the case of classical SBMs \cite{MNS_Prob_Theory}. \\